andybateman/gotajob/README.md

 # gotajob
-A quick tool to identify whether we still have our jobs during a restructure.
+I wrote a quick tool to identify whether we still have our jobs during a restructure.

 Open the [Demo here](http://rawgit.com/andybateman/gotajob/master/GotAJob.html)